vreval/Csharp.VrevalPlatform/README.md

 ﻿## Vreval-Platform Adapter

 This little project helps making api request against the VREVAL rest api.
-Currently it only supports getting/posting checkpoints and retrieving component defaults.
-In time this project is supposed to be able to make common requests needed, for external C# applications to function and to encapsulate some of the complexity that may be necessary for such requests.
+Currently it only supports getting/posting markers and retrieving component defaults.
+In time this project is supposed to be able to make common requests needed, for third party C# applications to function and to encapsulate some of the complexity that may be necessary for such requests.

 # Usage